microsoft/nni/docs/en_US/Compressor/Overview.md

 when the type is int, all quantization types share same bits length.

 #### Other keys specified for every compression algorithm
 There are also other keys in the `dict`, but they are specific for every compression algorithm.
-For example, some , some.
+For example, [Level Pruner](./Pruner.md#level-pruner) requires `sparsity` key to specify how much a model should be pruned.

 #### example